AaronGulman/AaronGulman/README.md

 - 📚 Over a year ago, I challenged myself to become more consistent and improve as a software engineer.
 Since then, I’ve committed to studying and working with various programming tools every daily, and I’m proud to say I’ve never missed a single day.
 - ⚠️ I’m looking for a mentor and a permanent job.
-- 🗒️ 2024-2025 Goals: Sharpen my React, C# (particularly Blazor and Unity), PostgreSQL, and Spring, JavaFX skills.
+- 🗒️ 2024-2025 Goals: Improve my C# (particularly Blazor and Unity), Flutter, C amd C++ knowledge.
 - ⚠️ Even though I am able to use various different programming tools, I am most confident in web development working with the following stacks: MERN, PERN.
 - ⚡ Fun facts about me:
   <div>